The following are some of the most frequent questions we are asked about Fair to Nature farming:

 Subject to availability of crop production contracts, farms are then inspected and put on a 2 year probationary period.
 During this time they undergo training and help to set up the required habitats.
-Interested farmers should contact Conservation Grade directly (see contact us).
+Interested farmers should contact Fair to Nature directly (see contact us).

 Costs are comprised of: